diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 For most of this book, you’ve run examples in Spark’s local mode.
 In this mode, the Spark driver runs along with an executor in the same Java process.

 #### Cluster Manager
-Spark depends on a cluster manager to launch executors and, in certain cases, to launch the driver.
+`Spark depends on a cluster manager to launch executors and, in certain cases, to launch the driver`.
 The cluster manager is a pluggable component in Spark.
 This allows Spark to run on top of different external managers, such as YARN and Mesos, as well as its built-in Standalone cluster manager.

 Spark’s documentation consistently uses the terms driver and executor when describing the processes that execute each Spark application.
 The terms master and worker are used to describe the centralized and distributed portions of the cluster manager.
 It’s easy to confuse these terms, so pay close attention.
 For instance, Hadoop YARN runs a master daemon (called the Resource Manager) and several worker daemons called Node Managers.
 Spark can run both drivers and executors on the YARN worker nodes.

 No matter which cluster manager you use, Spark provides a single script you can use to submit your program to it called spark-submit.
-Through various options, `spark-submit` can connect to different cluster managers and control how many resources your application gets.
-For some cluster managers, spark-submit can run the driver within the cluster (e.g., on a YARN worker node), while for others, it can run it only on your local machine.
+Through various options, `spark-submit` can connect to different cluster managers and control how many resources your application gets. `For some cluster managers, spark-submit can run the driver within the cluster (e.g., on a YARN worker node), while for others, it can run it only on your local machine`.

 To summarize the concepts in this section, let’s walk through the exact steps that occur when you run a Spark application on a cluster:
 1. The user submits an application using spark-submit.